-If the PCF deduces based on AF request (e.g. AF application identifier) or based on local configuration, that QoS monitoring report may be required by explicit subscription via Nsmf_EventExposure service as specified in 3GPP TS 29.508 [8], the PCF includes as part of the QoS monitoring data referred from the PCC rule, the Data Collection Application Identifier used to identify the application to be monitored.
+If the PCF deduces based on AF request (e.g. AF application identifier) and/or based on local configuration, that QoS monitoring report may be required by explicit subscription via Nsmf_EventExposure service as specified in 3GPP TS 29.508 [8], the PCF includes as part of the QoS monitoring data referred from the PCC rule, the Data Collection Application Identifier used to identify the application to be monitored.

-If the AF unsubscribes from QoS monitoring event(s), the PCF removes/updates the related subscription information from the corresponding PCC rule(s) as specified in 3GPP TS 29.512 [9].
+If the AF or the PCF decides to unsubscribe from QoS monitoring event(s), the PCF removes/updates the related subscription information from the corresponding PCC rule(s) as specified in 3GPP TS 29.512 [9].

 If the AF subscribes to packet delay variation and/or Round-Trip delay over two QoS flows events, the PCF includes the related packet delay monitoring information within the corresponding PCC rule(s).